ElenaCoder/message-board-app/README.md

 ##### Messages

 - [x] Editing messages is not required, only creation.
-- [x] Upon submitting a message to a channel, that message is available for other users.
+- [-] Upon submitting a message to a channel, that message is available for other users.
+  (The 'Real-time Message Update' feature is not currently implemented.
+I found that state changes within a component are isolated to each browser tab.
+It means that when you open the app in different tabs, it doesn't automatically update messages between them.
+Making this work needs some advanced techniques like WebSockets or using services like Firebase.
+I didn't get to implement it this time, but I learned how it could be done in the future.)
 - [x] The submitting user sees the message in the message list immediately before refreshing from the backend.
 - [x] No error handling is required.